 Dear {Customer First Name},

-We received your cancellation request for {activity name}.
+We received your cancellation request for {activity name} and Order Number: {Insert Order Number - Every Order Should Have A Unique Order Number}.
 We have now processed your cancellation and your order has been cancelled.

 Due to the cancellation policy of the activity at the time of your purchase your are not eligible to receive a refund.